-- Select the Point which represents the top-left corner of the concrete wall as shown and drag and drop the support attribute Fixed in X from the Treeview onto the selection. - With the Assign to Points option selected, click OK to assign the support attribute to All analysis loadcases.
+- Select the Point which represents the top-left corner of the concrete wall as shown and drag and drop the support attribute Fixed in X from the S Treeview onto the selection. - With the Assign to Points option selected, click OK to assign the support attribute to All analysis loadcases.

-This support represents the prop to the top of the wall.
+This support is used to represent the prop to the top of the wall.